postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/quick_start_with_docker.md

 !!!

-Here is a simple PostgresML example to get you started.
-We'll import a Scikit dataset, train a couple models on it and make real time predictions, all of it using only SQL.

 ### Training an XGBoost model

-#### Importing a Dataset
+#### Importing a dataset

 PostgresML comes with a few built-in datasets.
-You can also import your own CSV files or other data sources like BigQuery, S3, and other databases and flat files.
+You can also import your own CSV files or from other data sources like BigQuery, S3, and other databases and flat files.
 For our example, let's import the `digits` dataset from Scikit:

 !!! generic